siteleaf/siteleaf.com/_posts/2014-07-08-footnotes-and-highlights.markdown

 hero:
 ---

 In addition to the [Markdown basics](http://daringfireball.net/projects/markdown/syntax), Siteleaf supports some advanced syntax to make formatting your content easier.
-Here is a sentence showing off a ==highlight== and also a footnote[^1].
+Here is a sentence showing off a <mark>highlight</mark> and also a footnote[^1].

 [^1]: This is a footnote in Siteleaf!